Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Conclusions

-In this work, we have presented the first known sixth, seventh, and eighth order DIRK schemes that are A-stable and stiffly accurate.
-We derived these schemes by numerical search based on combined global and local optimization where the constraints are formulated directly in terms of the coefficients of the schemes.
-We have described several approaches that enabled finding highly accurate solutions to the constraints introduced by the high order polynomials associated with the RK order conditions and the A-stability requirement.
+In this work, we have presented new sixth, seventh, and eighth order A-stable DIRK-type schemes, some of which are additionally L-stable, stiffly accurate, and/or have stage order two.
+We found these schemes by numerical search based on combined global and local optimization strategies where the constraints were formulated directly in terms of the coefficients of the schemes and certain reformulations of the original optimization problem were employed.
+We have described several approaches that enabled finding highly accurate numerical solutions to the constraints introduced by the high-order polynomials associated with the RK order conditions and the A-stability requirement.
 The approach presented herein can be readily adopted to search for various types of time integrators with different stability and structure properties.
+Such searches may be aided by incorporating some of the simplifying structural properties discussed in Section~\ref{SP}.